gonodono/badged-drawer-arrows/README.md

 | `badgeAnimation`      | `Animation`       | (Optional) animation to apply to the badge. |
 | `autoMirrorOnReverse` | `Boolean`         | Whether to mimic `ActionBarDrawerToggle`.   |

-`ActionBarDrawerToggle` calls `setVerticalMirror()` on its `DrawerArrowDrawable` when its position value hits `0F` and `1F`, causing it to rotate in the same direction when the drawer closes as when it opens.
+`ActionBarDrawerToggle` calls [`setVerticalMirror()`][setVerticalMirror] on its `DrawerArrowDrawable` when its position value hits `0F` and `1F`, causing it to rotate in the same direction when the drawer closes as when it opens.
 That's what the `autoMirrorOnReverse` property does: tells the drawable to handle this automatically without being attached to an `ActionBarDrawerToggle`.

 ## Usage